Zoonoses and Public Health

 3.4.
 Blinded Review

-All manuscripts submitted to Zoonoses and Public Health will be reviewed by two experts in the field.
+All manuscripts submitted to Zoonoses and Public Health are reviewed by the Senior Editor or designee, and those selected for further consideration are customarily reviewed by at least two experts in the field.
 Zoonoses and Public Health uses single-blinded review.
 The names of the reviewers will thus not be disclosed to the author submitting a paper.

 All documents uploaded under the file designation 'title page' will not be viewable in the HTML and PDF format you are asked to review at the end of the submission process.
 The files viewable in the HTML and PDF format are the files available to the reviewer in the review process.